CloudKlass/Azure-Admin/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. From the Azure portal, search for and select `Storage accounts`.

-1. On the Storage accounts page, select **Create**.
+1. On the Storage accounts page, select **+ Create**.

-1. Use the following information to define the storage account, then and select **Review**.
+1. Use the following information to define the storage account.

     | Settings | Value |
     | --- | --- |